FlipsideCrypto/arbitrum-models/models/doc_descriptions/vertex/vertex_column_docs.md

 The type of liquidation, 0 being a LP position, 1 being a balance - ie a Borrow, and 2 being a perp position.

+Only available in Vertex V1, live until March 8th 2024.

 {% enddocs %}

 {% docs vertex_health_group %}